A phase transition in block-weighted random maps: Acknowledgments

 \section{Acknowledgments}

 The authors would like to thank Marie Albenque, Éric Fusy and Grégory Miermont for their supervision throughout this work, and for all the invaluable comments and discussions.
-They also wish to thank two anonymous referees for their careful reading and helpful suggestions.
+They also wish to thank the anonymous EJP referees for their careful reading and helpful suggestions.